-Drawing suite (10%) - This project should develop as a series of at least three interrelated drawings, to be displayed as horizontal or vertical as sequence.
+Drawing suite - This project should develop as a series of at least three interrelated drawings, to be displayed as horizontal or vertical a sequence.
 You can use any size paper and media.
-Please choose your topic among the following options:

-Artworks from an artist of your choice.
-A time/space sequence related to an itinerary in the city of Rome.
-A sequence or progression related to an event.
+Please choose your topic among the following options: Artworks from an artist of your choice; A time/space sequence related to an itinerary in the city of Rome; A sequence or progression related to an event.

-• Self-portrait (10%) - Work with any of the techniques that we did cover in class.
+Self-portrait - Work with any of the techniques that we did cover in class.
 Create a composition that could include other elements beside yourself, such as other people, mirrors, landscapes or still life elements, either as a background or foreground.
-Try to express a personal introspective vision.
+Try to express a personal vision.